ideal-lab5/idn-sdk/contracts/examples/consumer-contract/README.md

 2. Deploy to your parachain using your preferred method (e.g., Contracts UI)

+3. **⚠️ CRITICAL**: Fund your contract's sovereign account on the IDN chain and the IDN sovereign account on the consumer chain.
+See the [detailed funding guide](../idn-client-contract-lib/README.md#account-funding-requirements) for step-by-step instructions.

-3. Initialize with the required parameters:
+4. Initialize with the required parameters:

    ```
    new(
-       ideal_network_para_id: u32,
+   		idn_account_id: SovereignAccount,
+   		idn_para_id: IdnParaId,
-       idn_manager_pallet_index: u8,
+   		idn_manager_pallet_index: IdnManagerPalletIndex,
-       destination_para_id: u32,
-       contracts_pallet_index: u8
+   		self_para_id: ConsumerParaId,
+   		self_contracts_pallet_index: ContractsPalletIndex,
+   		self_contract_call_index: ContractsCallIndex,
+   		max_idn_xcm_fees: Option<IdnBalance>,
    )
    ```

    Parameters:

+   - `idn_account_id`: The authorized IDN account that will deliver randomness to this contract
-   - `ideal_network_para_id`: The parachain ID of the Ideal Network
+   - `idn_para_id`: The parachain ID of the IDN
-   - `idn_manager_pallet_index`: The pallet index for the IDN Manager on the Ideal Network
+   - `idn_manager_pallet_index`: The pallet index for the IDN Manager pallet on the IDN
-   - `destination_para_id`: The parachain ID where this contract is deployed
+   - `self_para_id`: The parachain ID where this contract is deployed
-   - `contracts_pallet_index`: The pallet index for the Contracts pallet on the destination chain
+   - `self_contracts_pallet_index`: The pallet index for the Contracts pallet on the target chain
+   - `self_contract_call_index`: The call index for the `call` function in the Contracts pallet on the target chain
+   - `max_idn_xcm_fees`: Maximum XCM execution fees in native tokens to prevent unexpected costs

 ### Interacting with the Contract